haider-patanwala/About-Git/README.md

 1. Go to this Github documentation by [clicking here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?utm_source=Blog) to generate new ssh key.

+(Open Git Bash if you're using windows then follow then enter these commands)

 2. Paste the text below, substituting in your GitHub email address.
    ```bash